-There is no master credit grading “system” that tracks everyone from birth and follows them around throughout their lifetime like in the United States.
-Your creditworthness (called “kreditna sposobnost”) is only based on your income and debts at the time of application.
+There is no master credit grading “system” that tracks everyone from birth and follows them around throughout their life like in the United States.
+Your creditworthiness (called “kreditna sposobnost”) is only based on your income and debts at the time of application.

 - How your creditworthiness is calculated in Croatia

 - How your income is determined

 - The role of a guarantor payer